themofty/t-11/README.md

 ## C-1

-### project title : sprint0
+### project title :
+  sprint0

 ### about:

   Omar Saleh            37-15763
   Ahmed Ali             37-6145
   Yara Dorgham          37-2464
   Abdelrahman ElHamahmi 37-15881
   Khaled Ahmed          37-8970

-### purpose of the repo : to get started using github
+### purpose of the repo :
+  To get started using github